 In 2014, independent laboratory tests on popular probiotic yogurt drinks concluded they have little or no benefit due to most of their good - mostly lactobacillus - bacteria not surviving the journey through the harshly acidic digestive tract, while those that do make it through don't last for long once they reach the gut.

-By contrast Dr Paul Cotter, Head of Food Biosciences at Teagasc in Cork (above with Trust Me presenter Dr Michael Mosley), concluded from an experiment with a group of volunteers that if the bacteria are fermented in an acidic base, like in kombucha, then most of the good bacteria do bypass the digestive tract to reach the gut intact conferring a net benefit.
+By contrast Dr Paul Cotter, Head of Food Biosciences at Teagasc in Cork (above with Trust Me presenter Dr Michael Mosley), concluded from an experiment with volunteers that if the bacteria are fermented in an acidic base, like in kombucha, then most of the good bacteria do bypass the digestive tract to reach the gut intact conferring a net benefit.

 As good as home made